gerrardlee29/project-one/README.md

 ## User Experience (UX)
 ​
 ### User stories
-​

 -   #### First Time Visitor Goals
-​

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the gym.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time Visitor, I want to look for testimonials to understand what the people have to say about their experiences at the gym.
 ​
 -   #### Returning Visitor Goals
-​

         1. As a Returning Visitor, I want to find information about what the gym memberships plans and prices are.
         2. As a Returning Visitor, I want to find the best way to get in contact with the gym with any questions I may have.
         3. As a Returning Visitor, I want to find out who the fitness trainers are at the gym, and what type of physcial training they specialize in.
 ​
 -   #### Frequent User Goals

-        1. As a Frequent User, I want to check to see if there are any newly added group programs.
-        2. As a Frequent User, I want to check to see if the hours that the gym is open remain the same or if they have changed.
+        1. As a Frequent User, I want to check to see if the hours that the gym is open remain the same or if they have changed.
-        3. As a Frequent User, I want to find social medica links for gym.
+        2. As a Frequent User, I want to find social medica links for gym.
 ​
 -   ### Design
     -   #### Colour Scheme